You can make a difference in the Apple Support Community!

 The All Too Common SAD Reality of Buying a Used iPad/iPhone

 There's an old saying: If something sounds too good to be true, it most likely is too good to be true.
 There's another saying: Buyer Beware.
 If you are looking to purchase a used iPad, iPhone or Apple Watch or you have already bought one, this is for you.
-Chances are if you're reading this you've bought a used device which is Activation Locked.
+Chances are if you're reading this you've bought a used device which is Activation Locked, fake or any combination of issues.
 Read below to learn why this was not a very good purchase.

 Here on Apple Support Communities (ASC) we rarely see questions from people asking what to look for if they are considering the purchase of a used iOS device.
 Sadly however, every single day here on ASC we field questions from multiple people who already purchased a used iOS Device.
 They get them from many sources, such as eBay, Craigslist, OfferUp, Facebook, Pawn Shops, even charitable donation centers like Salvation Army or Goodwill Industries.
 I'm sure I could list more sources, but that's enough to get my point across.